HANDCRAFTED & KIT CAR

 and established Bay Area women artists.
 Their juried shows reflect the

 diversity, creativity and artistic interpretation of the artist members.
+The SFWA exhibit at OAM will run through August 1, 2014.

 Media, 16 x 20 in.